expo/expo/packages/expo-payments-stripe/README.md

 }
 ```

-Be sure to sync the changes with `expo eject`, and rebuild the native project with `eas build`.
+- Regenerate the native folders with `expo eject`
+- Build the project with `yarn ios` and `yarn android`

 ### Configure for iOS